StartSteps-Digital-Education-GmbH/Healthcare_Management_System/README.md

 To make a complete application with multiple microservices, you can connect them in the following ways:

 1. **API Gateway**: Use an API Gateway as a single entry point for all client requests.
-The API Gateway routes requests to the appropriate microservices, handles authentication, and manages cross-cutting concerns like logging and monitoring.
+The API Gateway routes requests to the appropriate microservices handles authentication, and manages cross-cutting concerns like logging and monitoring.
 This simplifies client interactions and provides a unified interface.

 2. **Service Communication**: Microservices can communicate with each other using lightweight protocols such as HTTP/REST or messaging queues (e.g., RabbitMQ, Kafka).
 For example, the Patient Service can notify the Doctor Service when a new appointment is booked.